suryakandshinde/google-ai-hack/README.md

 # Business Scenario/Use Case (for the Google AI hackathon)

-An existing rental car company want to leverage AI/ML and GenAI capabilities to provide exceptional user expereince.
+An existing rental car company want to leverage AI/ML and GenAI capabilities to provide exceptional customer expereince.
+The GenAI capabilities will allow customers of the rental car company to complete tasks like booking a car, cancellation etc. with help of GenAI trained Chat Bot.
 The company want to understand customer needs/sentiments and adapt quickly.

 The company also want to leverage their existing IT investments (e.g., APIs/servies that they already have, data and kowledge base) to deliver cutting edge GenAI capabilities in **cost efficient manner**.

 **SOLUTION:** Leverage Google AI and Vertex AI's AI and Low-Code/No-Code capabilities